Reason: Abductive reasoning

-Abductive reasoning, or argument to the best explanation, is a form of reasoning that doesn't fit in deductive or inductive, since it starts with incomplete set of observations and proceeds with likely possible explanations so the conclusion in an abductive argument does not follow with certainty from its premises and concerns something unobserved.
-What distinguishes abduction from the other forms of reasoning is an attempt to favour one conclusion above others, by subjective judgement or attempting to falsify alternative explanations or by demonstrating the likelihood of the favoured conclusion, given a set of more or less disputable assumptions.
+Abductive reasoning, or argument to the best explanation, is a form of reasoning that does not fit in either the deductive or inductive categories, since it starts with incomplete set of observations and proceeds with likely possible explanations.
+The conclusion in an abductive argument does not follow with certainty from its premises and concerns something unobserved.
+What distinguishes abduction from the other forms of reasoning is an attempt to favour one conclusion above others, by subjective judgement or by attempting to falsify alternative explanations or by demonstrating the likelihood of the favoured conclusion, given a set of more or less disputable assumptions.
 For example, when a patient displays certain symptoms, there might be various possible causes, but one of these is preferred above others as being more probable.

 Fallacious reasoning

 Flawed reasoning in arguments is known as fallacious reasoning.
-Bad reasoning within arguments can be because it commits either a formal fallacy or an informal fallacy.
+Bad reasoning within arguments can result from either a formal fallacy or an informal fallacy.

 Formal fallacies occur when there is a problem with the form, or structure, of the argument.
 The word "formal" refers to this link to the form of the argument.
 An argument that contains a formal fallacy will always be invalid.

-An informal fallacy is an error in reasoning that occurs due to a problem with the content, rather than mere structure, of the argument.
+An informal fallacy is an error in reasoning that occurs due to a problem with the content, rather than the form or structure, of the argument.

+Unreasonable decisions and actions

+In law relating to the actions of an employer or a public body, a decision or action which falls outside the range of actions or decision available when acting in good faith can be described as "unreasonable".
+Use of the term is considered in the English law cases of Short v Poole Corporation (1926), Associated Provincial Picture Houses Ltd v Wednesbury Corporation (1947) and Braganza v BP Shipping Limited (2015).

 Traditional problems raised concerning reason

-Philosophy is sometimes described as a life of reason, with normal human reason pursued in a more consistent and dedicated way than usual.
-Two categories of problem concerning reason have long been discussed by philosophers concerning reason, essentially being reasonings about reasoning itself as a human aim, or philosophizing about philosophizing.
-The first question is concerning whether we can be confident that reason can achieve knowledge of truth better than other ways of trying to achieve such knowledge.
-The other question is whether a life of reason, a life that aims to be guided by reason, can be expected to achieve a happy life more so than other ways of life (whether such a life of reason results in knowledge or not).
+Philosophy is often characterized as a pursuit of rational understanding, entailing a more rigorous and dedicated application of human reasoning than commonly employed.
+Philosophers have long debated two fundamental questions regarding reason, essentially examining reasoning itself as a human endeavor, or philosophizing about philosophizing.
+The first question delves into whether we can place our trust in reason's ability to attain knowledge and truth more effectively than alternative methods.
+The second question explores whether a life guided by reason, a life that aims to be guided by reason, can be expected to lead to greater happiness compared to other approaches to life.